azuredevcollege/trainingdays/day7/challenges/challenge-4.md

 If you have successfully installed Terrraform CLI, let's create the Azure service, we need.
 Go to folder `day7/challenges/samples/challenge-4/0_tf` and open the file `variables.tf`.
 You need to adjust a few settings:

 - default vaule of `location` - choose the same location as your AKS cluster to create all services in the same location
-- default value of `prefix` - we use a prefix to have consitent naming of services.
+- default value of `prefix` - we use a prefix to have consistent naming of services.
 Please choose one that fits for you, but be careful to NOT use more than 6 characters for it.

 You can leave all other variables with their default values.
 The file should then look similar to that: